Check out part one of our series on menarche here.

 What will my first periods be like?

 Getting your first period is a sign that you’ve reached the beginning of your reproductive years, when it’s possible to become pregnant.
 Knowing what to expect when your cycle begins can help you be less anxious.
-It’s also important to know the difference between what’s normal, and what you should talk to your doctor about.
+It’s also important to know the difference between what’s typical, and what you should talk to your healthcare provider about.

 It takes about six years for most cycles to settle into their regular rhythm.